dazld/backbone-autocomplete-view/readme.md

-# Backboney Autocomplete View
+# Backbone Autocomplete View

-Backboney Autocomplete view made with browserify style projects in mind.
+Backbone Autocomplete view made with browserify style projects in mind.

 It's a very straight up nested view with a filtered collection.

 # Usage

 The view exposes a simple API.
 It's instanciated with a pre-existing collection, and when subclassing you are able to override some of its internal methods for your own logic.

+## Instantiation

+The view takes standard parameters, `collection` etc, and also an option `minimuInputLength` if you want to restrict searching until the input length is above a certain value.

 ## `onSelect(<model>)`